FACILTY USE POLICY

 A pastor or official designee must approve all uses of church facilities.
 The elders will determine use based upon our ministry priorities of worship, instruction, fellowship, and evangelism.
 Generally, priority shall be given to church members in good standing, their immediate families, and organized groups that are part of the ministry, organization, or sponsored activities of the church.
 Ministry events and activities of Newtown Bible Church have priority over all requests.

-All members in good standing who seek to use the church facilities must make sure their planned uses of facilities are consistent with the church’s faith and practice.
+All members of NBC (or, upon approval, a like-minded church) in good standing who seek to use the church facilities must make sure their planned uses of facilities are consistent with the church’s faith and practice.
 They must also be present and willing to take responsibility for the facilities and equipment used and must agree to abide by the church’s rules of conduct for facility use, as stated below and as described in any additional instructions by church staff.

 Facility Use Guidelines